 The Denver Silent Film Festival would like to take this opportunity to thank everyone who supported the festival, attended the screenings, or contributed as a musician or volunteer.
 You all helped make this first festival a big success!!

-In the meantime, look for us in September 2012 as we’ll be bringing you more beautiful silents, presented in 35mm and 16mm, with live musical accompaniment from the finest musicians nationally and internationally.
+Look for us every year as we bring you more beautiful silents, presented in 35mm and 16mm, with live musical accompaniment from the finest musicians nationally and internationally.